 The Authority will seek regular feedback on its performance against the strategic plan and use the information to improve its approaches, policies and procedures.

-To provide quality curriculum, assessment and reporting of standards of achievement of all students studying the Western Australian curriculum, so that they become confident, creative learners and active, informed citizens who contribute positively to society.
+To provide quality curriculum, assessment and standards of achievement for all students studying the Western Australian curriculum so that they become confident, creative individuals, successful lifelong learners and active, informed members of the community.

-- Students and teachers from Kindergarten to Year 12 in every school (government and non-government) in Western Australia.
+- Students and teachers from Kindergarten to Year 12 in every school in Western Australia.

-- Students and teachers in overseas schools by arrangement (with the Authority) using the Western Australian curriculum.
+- Students and teachers in international schools using the Western Australian curriculum by arrangement with the Authority.

-- Parents, school administrators and bodies representative of the education sector/systems, including the Association of Independent Schools of Western Australia, Catholic Education Western Australia, the Department of Education, pre-schools and early learning centres, home educators, Training and Further Education (TAFE), universities, national education authorities and the community of Western Australia.
+- Parents, school administrators and bodies representative of the school sector/systems, including the Association of Independent Schools of Western Australia, Catholic Education Western Australia, the Department of Education, pre‑schools and early learning centres, home educators, Technical and Further Education (TAFE), universities, national education authorities and the community of Western Australia.

 The role of the School Curriculum and Standards Authority is to:

 - develop and accredit school curriculum

 - assess student achievement in relation to the curriculum through the administration of

 - standardised testing and Australian Tertiary Admission Rank (ATAR) course examinations